allsleep/memoryPool/README.md

 # memoryPool
+* this is a limited pool

-Adding macros before a class is defined will deplete the memory pool, reducing the amount of waste generated during memory allocation
+* Adding macros before a class of pool memory is defined , reducing the amount of waste generated during memory allocation